laurakond/Stitch-Art-Guides-pp4/README.md

 ## Design
 ### Target Audience

-The main target audience for the game is anyone aged 16 and over, who enjoys text-based adventures, and/ or is a fan of the TV Show and Disney fairytales.
+The primary target audience for the game is:
+- persons of any gender aged 16+ who enjoy crafts,
+- first time cross-stitchers,
+- anyone looking for guidance on how to progress in their cross-stitch journey.

+No background, geographical location or income has been specified for the target audience.

 ### User Stories